Department of Mathematics & Engineering

 God and Math: How they come together at Northwestern...

-Getting your degree in engineering, computer science or mathematics opens opportunities for well-paid, challenging and enjoyable careers.
+Getting your degree in engineering, computer science or applied mathematics opens opportunities for well-paid, challenging and enjoyable careers.

 Our field has a legacy of advances in technology, aviation, economic forecasting, and the development of new materials.
 If you like science or mathematics or find those skills come naturally to you, come and find your place at Northwestern.

 We can give you a degree supported by so much more than head knowledge.

 Why is Northwestern the best place to study math?